 Section 2.
 Accumulation.
-Sick leave shall be earned by each employee in a regular, full-time position at the rate of three point four six two (3.462) hours per pay period and may be accumulated without limit.
+Sick leave shall be earned by each employee in a regular, full-time position at the rate of three point six nine three (3.693) hours per pay period and may be accumulated without limit.
 Sick leave shall be earned by each part-time employee whose budgeted full time equivalent (FTE) is equal to or greater than 0.5 (50%).
 Such sick leave accrual will be proportional based on the employee's FTE and may be accumulated without limit.
 Sick leave shall not accrue if the employee is in leave without pay status the entire pay period.
 When an employee is transferred or appointed to another department of the County, sick leave credit shall be assumed by the new appointing power.

 Section 3.
 Utilization.
-Employees may utilize their earned sick leave accruals when unable to perform their work duties by reason of illness, injury or pregnancy; necessity for medical or dental care; exposure to a contagious disease, in which the health of the employee would endanger those they associate with, or the public, if such contact is necessary in carrying out the employee's duties; or by illness in their immediate families.
-Absence to attend an ill immediate family member shall be limited to the time the employee's presence is required unless absence is covered under protected leave.
-An appointing power may require certification of the attending physician or practitioner to substantiate that an illness or injury prevents the employee from working.
-Sick leave time exceeding five (5) workdays will require evidence that the employee was under a doctor's care.
+Employees may utilize their earned sick leave accruals when unable to perform their work duties for any reason protected under Oregon or Federal law.
+The County's Protected Leave Policy will at all times comply with Oregon and Federal law and include a full explanation of the qualifying events for use of sick leave.
+An up-to-date version of the policy is available at www.co.marion.or.us/BOC/Pages/policies.aspx under the Human Resources header.
+Sick leave time exceeding five (5) workdays will require evidence that the employee was under a doctor's care or that the leave was otherwise protected.
 If an employee exhibits a pattern of repetitive sick leave utilization, the appointing authority may require certification of a physician or practitioner to substantiate that an illness or injury of less than five (5) consecutive workdays prevents the employee from working.

 A sick leave request may be disallowed by the employer if just cause exists to show that the employee is not using sick leave in compliance with this section.